DXHeroes/knowledge-base-content/practices/automated_deployment.md

 We can classify Automated Deployment approaches into different categories according to level of automation coverage accross enviroments:

-## 1. Continous Integration
+## 1. Continuous Integration

 Continuous Integration is a practice of daily integrating code changes.
 Everything that has been developed keeps integrating together on a daily basis.
 Each integration is automatically and immediately verified and tested to detect possible errors.

-## 2. Continous Delivery
+## 2. Continuous Delivery

-Continous Delivery is a practice of keeping the code in a deployable state at any given time.
-Continous Delivery is an extension of Continous Integration to automate release to staging enviroment.
-With Continous Delivery you have production-ready version of your build.
+Continuous Delivery is a practice of keeping the code in a deployable state at any given time.
+Continuous Delivery is an extension of Continuous Integration to automate release to staging enviroment.
+With Continuous Delivery you have production-ready version of your build.

-## 3. Continous Deployment
+## 3. Continuous Deployment

-Continous Deployment is a practice of fully automating the entire process of Deployment Pipeline.
+Continuous Deployment is a practice of fully automating the entire process of Deployment Pipeline.
 Every change in the source code is deployed to production automatically, without explicit approval from a developer.

 ![Automated Deployment](/files/automated_deployment.png)